MrWolfZ/simplux/recipes/basics/testing-state-changes/README.md

-# Recipe: testing state changes
+# Recipe: testing my state changes

 This recipe shows how simple it is to test your state changes with **simplux**.